rlynjb/wandrr/_posts/2017-06-21-ReactJS-Cheatsheet.md

 <iframe height='800' scrolling='no' title='learning reactjs' src='//codepen.io/rlynjb/embed/QgEdLN/?height=300&theme-id=20698&default-tab=js&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/rlynjb/pen/QgEdLN/'>learning reactjs</a> by rlynjb (<a href='https://codepen.io/rlynjb'>@rlynjb</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

+This example is slightly contrived.
+It could be shortened quite a bit, and storing props as states is generally something you should avoid, unless you have a very good reason for doing so.
+In my experience, working with a local state is the single most bug-prone code you will encounter and the hardest code to write tests for.

+- per ReactJS Bluepriint book

 -----